Symantec/keymaster/docs/Keymaster-DesignDoc.md

 * Enhance the keymaster client to fetch web cookies from the keymasterd and write them to a local file so that a single login with keymaster yields all authentication credentials needed (SSH, SSL, API keys, web cookies)
 * Write extensions for relevant Web browsers (i.e. Firefox and Chrome) to read web cookies from a local file

+### Footnotes
-[^1]: Camilo did all the hard work: design, development and deployment
+<a name="footnote1">[1]</a> Camilo did all the hard work: design, development and deployment

-[^2]: Hadoop’s security implementation requires the use of Kerberos.
+<a name="footnote2">[2]</a> Hadoop’s security implementation requires the use of Kerberos.
 We also want to avoid the synchronization of Kerberos tickets and the need of password availability on public cloud servers.

-[^3]: "The password hash Argon2, winner of PHC - GitHub." https://github.com/P-H-C/phc-winner-argon2.
+<a name="footnote3">[3]</a> "The password hash Argon2, winner of PHC - GitHub." https://github.com/P-H-C/phc-winner-argon2.
 Accessed 19 Nov.
 2017.